kaizushi/picosite/README.txt

 	and it is very easy.
 * Pages, as such pages just sit in the same file as page.php which is the brains of picosite.
+* Hold Publication, where one can disclude a page from being displayed, especially when it is being worked on.
 * Intentional Redundant Code, at the bottom of page.php is the same code as template.php but if you have the template it is ignored.
 This allows you to go without it and do things simple.
 If you want your own nice